How To Pick a Winning Horse

 Have Any Horses Raced Each Other?

-UItimately, every race should be considered a jigsaw puzzle that punters are trying their level best to solve.
+Ultimately, when figuring out how to pick a winning race horse, every race should be considered a jigsaw that you need to solve.
 Sometimes the missing pieces come when we consider how the leading contenders have previously performed against each other.
 It might be that the favourite has previously beaten other horses in the race, although you should pay attention to the winning distance on this front.

 Sometimes, it’s particularly hard to marry the form of UK runners and Irish runners for Cheltenham Festival races, although you should at least be able to judge relative performance.
-Keep in mind that sometimes, a horse’s third placed finish behind a superstar is actually an impressive performance.
+When you're reading through Gold Cup tips, or coming up with a strategy for any of the other big Cheltenham races, keep in mind that sometimes a horse’s third-placed finish behind a superstar is actually an impressive performance.

-Remaining on the form theme, we would recommend another horse racing betting strategy in the form of course and distance.
+While we're on the subject of form we always recommend considering course and distance when figuring out how to pick a winning horse at new betting sites.
 If you see the letters “CD” next to a horse’s name on the racecourse, it means that the runner has previously won at that exact course and over the same distance.
-It’s certainly a telling factor in terms of making sure they’re likely to get the trip at that course.
+It’s a telling factor when considering whether or not a horse is likely to perform well at a given course.

 You’ve probably heard the phrase “horses for courses” and that certainly applies when it comes to many big meetings.
 There is a world of difference between a track like Cheltenham with its undulations and the likes of Haydock and Kempton Park.
 Therefore, it’s always good to see a horse having course and distance.